 After reviewing your applications, interested programs will invite you to interview.
 There is no better way to evaluate a program than by visiting and talking with residents and faculty.
 Interview schedules vary greatly between hospitals and specialties.
 Generally, the "early matches" interview in October and November, and all other NRMP specialties interview November through January.
 Speak with students in the class ahead of you and the OSA Deans to find out what month was the most popular for interviewing so that you can try to leave it unscheduled.

 Confirm your interview two weeks in advance.
 If you decide not to interview at a program you have already accepted, please contact the program director and cancel as soon as possible.
-Please refer to the SOM attendance policy.
+Please refer to the SOM Attendance and Participation policy.
 If you find it necessary to interview during an elective or other rotation, you must have permission from your attending before leaving and preferably before the start of the rotation if you know about the interview that far in advance.
 Not every program is able to interview every student.
 If you are especially interested in a program that has not offered you an interview, it is a good idea to contact them to confirm your interest and find out if they need additional information from you.
 Some UMSoM program directors and chairs are willing to call programs for you to assist with securing an interview if you have not been offered one by a program in which you are particularly interested.